SLAE32 Assignment 5.2 - Analyzing msf chmod

 sc += "\x00\x00\x59\xcd\x80\x6a\x01\x58\xcd\x80"

-• This will allow us to easily analyze the shellcode with gdb and disasm.
+- This will allow us to easily analyze the shellcode with

 Formatting the Shellcode for Assembly Compilation

-• We will copy the sc python variable generated above, and add it to our python script.
+scpython variable generated above, and add it to our python script. - Typically

-• We need the shellcode to be in the 0x99, format.
+msfvenomgenerates the shellcode in the\x99we see above. - We need the shellcode to be in the

 Our Python Script to Format the Hex Code